VoxelCubes/DeepQt/docs/glossary_help.md

 You can preview the changes the glossary made and even save that preview to a file.
 This way, you can also use DeepQt as a powerful replacement engine for text files and epubs alike.

+To see what the glossary does to your text, click the "Preview" button.
+This will show you the text with the glossary applied.
+And if you like what you see, you can save the preview to a file.
+This works for plain text and whole epub files alike.

 A glossary is a collection of terms, each of which consists of a pattern to look for in the left cell, and the pattern to substitute it with in the right cell.
 The substitution patterns require a prefix symbol which dictates what type of term it is.
 DeepQt glossaries support 6 different types of terms, processed in the following order:

 #### Exact match